Phone: (802) 878-5932

 Mrs. Loretta Grant

 It has been my privilege to be a teacher in Westford for almost 30 years.
+This is about the same number of years I have been a motorcyclist.
+I have a passion for both.
 I have taught 1st, 4th, 5th, and 6th grade.
 I am fortunate to have a job that I love and find rewarding.
 I enjoy learning and hope to impart that joy to my students.
-This year, 2018-2019, I will be teaching Humanities (Reading, Writing, and Social Studies).
+This year, 2019-2020, I will be teaching Humanities (Reading, Writing, and Social Studies).
 I very much look forward to working with my students from last year and getting to know my new 5th graders.
 The 5th and 6th grades are a “Hogwarts Team” with houses, competitions, and lots of community building activities.
 Welcome!

 Greetings!Here is the LINK to sign up for Parent Teacher Conferences for October 17, 2019.
 If you have any questions (or difficulty signing up) please let me know.
 It is a new platform for signups.This coming week students will be meeting with peers and with me in preparation for a final draft of their Personal Narratives to be turned in by Friday Oct.
 11, 2019.
 This will be a typed draft on a google document.
 I have included a copy of the Narrative rubric at the bottom of this email.Though we do not have regular homework I am noticing that a number of students are not prepared for spelling assessments on Friday.
 There is opportunity at school but many students could use additional practice at home.
 All students log in at school.
 I understand that logging in at home may feel different, though the process is the same.
 Please let me know if you would like me to send you your child's login and password.
 (I will also have these available at Parent Teacher Conferences on Oct.
 17.Thank you for supporting your child's reading at home.
 It is important to have quiet time daily for reading.
 Asking questions and conversation about books your child is reading will also add to growth in comprehension.Look forward to seeing you soon.Warmly,Mrs. GrantP.S.
 There is a copy of this and previous parent letters also on my classroom page.